goharbor/harbor/docs/user_guide.md

 	Users are stored in the local database.

 	A user can register himself/herself in Harbor in this mode.
 To disable user self-registration, refer to the [installation guide](installation_guide.md) for initial configuration, or disable this feature in [Administrator Options](#administrator-options).
-When self-registration is disabled, the system administrator can add users into Harbor.
+When self-registration is disabled, the Harbor system administrator can add users into Harbor.

 	When registering or adding a new user, the username and email must be unique in the Harbor system.
 The password must contain at least 8 characters with 1 lowercase letter, 1 uppercase letter and 1 numeric character.